Carpet Cleaning Franchise Review: Q&A With Brian Curran of Chem-Dry

 “I liked the work.
 I liked meeting people, going in and seeing different homes, the different architecture and the way people lived,” Brian says.
 “And people were ecstatic about the service I could deliver.
 It was great to be paid, and be paid pretty well, for doing something that people loved.
 I figured if I started one, I could get paid well, and in the future, the people who worked for me could be paid pretty well, too.”

 After the trip was over, Brian, now 43, returned to Virginia and started his business, Chem-Dry of Richmond.
-It’s nearing its 20th anniversary and has become of the of the biggest Chem-Dry franchises in the United States.
+It’s nearing its 20th anniversary and has become one of the biggest Chem-Dry franchises in the United States.

 He has grown by educating customers about the healthy benefits of carpet cleaning, and about the other services Chem-Dry can offer.
 Some customers don’t know that Chem-Dry cleans more than carpets, so Brian has trained his team to let customers know about upholstery cleaning, tile cleaning, mattress cleaning, stain removal and pet urine removal services.
 That range of services offers huge value for homeowners, who can get a variety of services from one trusted provider, during a single appointment.